Young adults are drinking less in global north, but more in global south

 Why is there such a shift in culture in the rich countries?
 The boomers and generation X, people born between roughly 1946 and 1980, have seen liquor as a gateway to "socialising, laughing, bonding and not taking yourself too seriously."

-For long, drinking has remained as a staple to workplace culture.
-Peer pressure for attending drinking cohorts and celebrating success with liquors are widely known 'norms'.
+For long, drinking has remained a staple to workplace culture.
+Peer pressure for attending drinking cohorts and celebrating success with liquors were widely known 'norms'.

 But all of these are changing as young adults are hitting an uncertain landscape that involves work, personal life and health.